oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:

- 1. Determine if Holder Binding is to be checked for the use case at hand.
-The decision MUST NOT be based on whether the HS-Disclosures JWT is signed or not.
+ 1. Determine if Holder Binding is to be checked according to the Verifier's policy for the use case at hand.
+This decision MUST NOT be based on whether the HS-Disclosures
+    JWT is signed or not.
 Refer to (#holder_binding_security) for details.
  2. Check that the presentation consists of six period-separated (`.`) elements; if Holder Binding is not required, the last element can be empty.